FantasyNitroGEN/visallo/docs/front-end/index.md

 ## Extensibility

-For more extensibility options, see README in the sub-directories of `web/war/src/main/webapp/js/configuration/plugins`.
+View the [Extension Point Documentation](../extension-points/front-end/index.md) for information on extending Visallo components.

 ### Localization

 All strings are loaded from `MessageBundle.properties`.
-Extend / replace strings using a web plugin that defines / overrides strings in another bundle.
+Extend / replace strings using a web plugin that defines / overrides strings in another bundle using a web plugin.

 For example: